-- · Clean and dry your arm before putting on the watch. - Avoid wearing sunscreen, lotion, and insect repellent under the watch. - Avoid scratching the heart rate sensor on the back of the watch. - Wear the watch above your wrist bone.
-The watch should be snug but comfortable. - Wait until the \P icon is solid before starting your activity. - Warm up for 5 to 10 minutes and get a heart rate reading before starting your activity.
-NOTE: In cold environments, warm up indoors. - Rinse the watch with fresh water after each workout. - While exercising, use a silicone band.
+- Clean and dry your arm before putting on the watch. - Avoid wearing sunscreen, lotion, and insect repellent under the watch. - Avoid scratching the heart rate sensor on the back of the watch. - Wear the watch above your wrist bone.
+The watch should be snug but comfortable. - Wait until the V icon is solid before starting your activity. - Warm up for 5 to 10 minutes and get a heart rate reading before starting your activity.
+NOTE: In cold environments, warm up indoors. - Rinse the watch with fresh water after each workout.